 - Final Acceptance Test: The UPS shall have been in 4. service for at least thirty (30) days prior to the final inspection.
 The Contractor shall notify the Construction Manager in writing within five (5) working days prior to the date of the final acceptance tests.
-The UPS shall be considered ready for such testing only after all necessary preliminary tests have been made and all defects and deficiencies found have been corrected to the satisfaction of the equipment manufacturer's technical representative.
-The UPS shall he acceptance the tested in presence of representatives of the manufacturer, the Construction Manager, the University of Maryland, College Park.
+The UPS shall be considered ready for such testing only after all necessary preliminary tests have been made and all defects and deficiencies found have been corrected to the the equipment manufacturer's satisfaction of technical representative.
+The UPS shall be presence acceptance tested in the of the manufacturer, representatives of the Construction Manager, the University of Maryland, College Park.
 The Contractor shall furnish all instruments, labor and materials required for the tests; and the technician who supervised the installation shall conduct the tests.
-Any deficiencies found shall be corrected and the UPS retested at no cost to the University.
+Anv deficiencies found shall be corrected and the UPS retested at no cost to the University.
 All tests shall be repeated as directed by the Construction Manager during final acceptance testing period to his satisfaction at no additional cost. - 5.
 Additional Tests: When deficiencies, defects normal functions develop during required testing, all further testing of the UPS shall be suspended until proper adjustments, repairs, corrections or revisions have been made to assure proper performance of the system.
-If these adjustments, repairs, corrections or revisions require more than a nominal delay, the observers as herein before indicated shall be notified when the additional work has been completed to arrange a time for a new final inspection and test of the equipment All tests required shall be repeated involved. prior to final acceptance, unless directed otherwise.
+If these adjustments, repairs, corrections or revisions require more than a nominal delay, the observers as herein before indicated shall be notified when the additional work has been completed to arrange a time for a new final inspection and test of the equipment involved.
+All tests required shall be repeated prior to final acceptance, unless directed otherwise.